bscothern/SwiftyPOSIX/README.md

 A Swift wrapper around the C POSIX Standard.

+A primary purpose of this library is to mke the POSIX functions feel like first class Swift objects.

 ## C Conventions
 All Types and functions are prefixed with SP

 ## POSIX Headers

+These headers have been taken from POSIXStandard.pdf chapter 13.

 - [ ] aio.h
 - [ ] arpa/inet.h
 - [ ] complex.h